 ||20 - 25 UW credits per semester

-||Junior standing or above by time of
+||Junior standing or above by time of departure;

 min.
 3.0 GPA

 ||Mike Renes | email@example.com

-| Jan.
-15 (Autumn Semester and Academic Year)
+||January 15 (Autumn Semester / Academic Year)

 Spring Semester priority deadline

 |May 15 (Spring Semester)

 The primary language of instruction in undergraduate programs at Stockholm University is in Swedish.
 However, there is large number of individual free-standing courses at the undergraduate level in most subject areas, which are taught in English.
-UW students can take Swedish language courses designed for foreigners through the University's Department of Scandinavian Languages
+UW students can take Swedish language courses designed for foreigners through the University's Department of Scandinavian Language.

-You can begin your search for courses right here:
+Students can begin their search for courses right here: Stockholm University course catalog